Mount Teichelmann

 Mount Teichelmann (Rarangiroa) is a mountain summit located in the Southern Alps, in the Westland District of New Zealand.
-The mountain was named after the Austrian surgeon and mountaineer Ebenezer Teichelmann.
+The mountain was named after the Australian surgeon and mountaineer Ebenezer Teichelmann.

 Description

 Mount Teichelmann lies on the junction of the Balfour Range and the main range of Southern Alps, between the two highest peaks of the country, 3724 m high Aoraki / Mount Cook and the 3497 m high Mount Tasman.
 Linda Glacier is found on the southeastern flanks of the peak.

 The peak is located at the border between Westland Tai Poutini National Park and Aoraki / Mount Cook National Park.

 Geology

 Mount Teichelmann is primarily formed by uplifted sandstone, siltstone and mudstone, which was deposited between 201 and 253 million years ago.